 ResEdit provided an easy-to-use GUI for editing the contents of a file's resource fork.
 It included a simple bitmap editor for things like icons, a hex editor, tools for building menus and dialog boxes, a basic WYSIWYG text editor, and so on (see this reference manual for a deeper look).
 Anything in any file's resource fork was fair game, meaning that everything from small, casually made games to the system files of the OS itself could be easily modded with little technical expertise.
 Games could usually be reskinned without the developer needing to add any special systems for doing this, and some developers even structured the level data, dialog, and mechanical configuration of their games to make them amenable to editing with ResEdit.
 At best, ResEdit could be used to make total conversion mods.

 For me, this was an amazing and exhilirating aspect of using Mac OS back in the '90s, and one that seems sadly antithetical now to Apple's contemporary "walled garden" mentality.
-I don't know of any widely-used operating system at the current time that builds easy user customization of software into its structure at such a basic level.
+I don't know of any widely-used file or operating system at the current time that builds easy user customization of software into its structure at such a basic level.
 Some of my earliest experiences "making games" were changing the graphics, sounds, and text on my favorite shareware games; for instance, I remember that my friend Gerry Salinas and I made a reskin of Burning Rubber called Magnifying Adventures in which you played as a giant flying magnifying glass, burning everything below you.